Ether Photography

 2. Side Angle Shots: Inexperienced photographers often shoot from side angles.
 These are typically trainees who haven't yet mastered managing a wedding or directing the couple effectively.
 An easy way to tell is a portfolio that is almost solely shot from a side angle - this is because straight-on images are usually taken by the main photographer.

 3. Low Prices: Amateur photographers will typically undercut the professional market by a significant amount.
 If a price seems too good to be true – it is.
-In the professional wedding photography market, prices start at $3,000 for 10 hours of coverage for a single photographer with no other add-ons.
-Interested in learning more about pricing?
-Click to read our full article on How Much Does a Wedding Photographer Cost in Toronto.
+In the professional wedding photography market, prices start at ~$3,000 for 8 hours of coverage for a single photographer with no other add-ons.

 4. Posing: Amateur photographers will typically not know how to pose couples.
 They will say “Just act natural!” or only have a limited number of poses that they memorized for all couples.
 They also won’t notice small details such as if a finger is placed incorrectly or if someone’s hair is blocking your face.
 Small details can make or break a photo!